toitware/web-docs/README.md

           "source.organizeImports",
         ],

-  Be careful with `source.organizeImports` however since that can drastically reduce performance in vscode.
+  Be careful with `source.organizeImports` however since that can drastically reduce performance in VS Code.

 ## Useful developer tools